tomaarsen/attention_sinks/README.md

 I'm still working on benchmarking non-perplexity metrics, e.g. by continuously asking an instruct-tuned model with Attention Sinks a LLM-benchmark question (e.g. MMLU) and verifying whether it can still answer well after thousands of these questions have been provided in succession.

+## FAQ
+This FAQ was created by the [paper](https://arxiv.org/abs/2309.17453) authors:

+1. **What does "working on infinite-length inputs" imply for LLMs?**

+    Handling infinite-length text with LLMs presents challenges.
+Notably, storing all previous Key and Value (KV) states demands significant memory, and models might struggle to generate text beyond their training sequence length.
+Attention Sink models addresses this by retaining only the most recent tokens and attention sinks, discarding intermediate tokens.
+This enables the model to generate coherent text from recent tokens without a cache reset — a capability not seen in earlier methods.

+2. **Is the context window of LLMs expanded?**

+    No. The context window remains unchanged.
+Only the most recent tokens and attention sinks are retained, discarding middle tokens.
+This means the model can only process the latest tokens.
+The context window remains constrained by its initial pre-training.
+For instance, if Llama-2 is pre-trained with a context window of 4096 tokens, then the maximum cache size for an Attention Sink model on Llama-2 remains 4096.

+3. **Can I input an extensive text, like a book, into an Attention Sink model for summarization?**

+    While you can input a lengthy text, the model will only recognize the latest tokens.
+Thus, if a book is an input, an Attention Sink model might only summarize the concluding paragraphs, which might not be very insightful.
+As emphasized earlier, we neither expand the LLMs' context window nor enhance their long-term memory.
+An Attention Sink model's strength lies in generating fluent text from recent tokens without needing a cache refresh.

+4. **What is the ideal use case for Attention Sink models?**

+    Attention Sink models are optimized for streaming applications, such as multi-round dialogues.
+It's ideal for scenarios where a model needs to operate continually without requiring extensive memory or dependency on past data.
+An example is a daily assistant based on LLMs.
+Attention Sink models would let the model function continuously, basing its responses on recent conversations without needing to refresh its cache.
+Earlier methods would either need a cache reset when the conversation length exceeded the training length (losing recent context) or recompute KV states from recent text history, which can be time-consuming.

+5. **How does the Attention Sink approach relate to recent works on context extension?**

+    The Attention Sink method is orthogonal to recent context extension methods and can be integrated with them.
+In the context of Attention Sink models, "context extension" refers to the possibility of using a larger cache size to store more recent tokens.
+For a practical demonstration, refer to Figure 9 in the [paper](https://arxiv.org/abs/2309.17453), where LongChat-7B-v1.5-32K and Llama-2-7B-32K-Instruct are adapted with Attention Sinks.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for all release information.